ibm-cloud-docs/watsonx-code-assistant/conref.md

 * If the MMR again does not find an aggregator `pom.xml` file, it searches through the project directory by going from the highest to the next highest directory structure, and so on, until it finds a regular `pom.xml` file.
 A regular `pom.xml` file indicates that the Maven project is a single module project instead of a mult-module project.
 {: #mmr-aggregate}

-## Network setup
+## Set up your network
 {: #network-setup}

-To ensure that your developers can connect the IDE extension or plugin, you need to allow network access to {{site.data.keyword.cloud_notm}} URLs.
+To ensure that your developers can connect the IDE extension or plugin, you need to allow access to {{site.data.keyword.cloud_notm}} URLs.
 Make sure your organization's network allows access to:

 - `https://iam.cloud.ibm.com/`
 - `https://api.dataplatform.cloud.ibm.com/`